The Hot Scots: Production notes

 The Hot Scots was the 11th Stooge film released but only the fourth one filmed after Shemp rejoined the comedy team.
 Filming took place on December 16–19, 1946, but was withheld from release until July 1948, 19 months later.
 It was remade in 1954 as Scotched in Scotland, using ample stock footage.
 In addition, the Scotland Yard scenes were reused in 1955's Hot Ice.

 Like Squareheads of the Round Table and Fiddlers Three, The Hot Scots was filmed on the existing set of the feature film The Bandit of Sherwood Forest.

 Christine McIntyre's character's name of Lorna Doone is taken from the title character of a romance/historical novel set in 17th century England.
 There is also a reference to the Nabisco shortbread cookies of the same name (Lorna offering cookies to Moe).

+The Hot Scots was the last film featuring new footage of longtime Stooge supporting actor Theodore Lorch, who died in November 1947.
+This film was released posthumously.

 In popular culture

 The Hot Scots was one of five Stooge shorts included in a 1995 airing of the TBS Halloween special The Three Stooges Fright Night along with Spooks (1953), If a Body Meets a Body (1945), We Want Our Mummy (1939), and Malice in the Palace (1949).